 In addition staff need to consider whether misbehaviour gives cause to suspect that a pupil is suffering, or is likely to suffer, harm.
-Where this may be the case as set out in Part 1 of Keeping Children Safe in Education, school staff should follow the school's child protection policy and speak to the designated safeguarding lead.
-They will consider if pastoral support, an early help intervention or a referral to children's social care is appropriate.
+Where this may be the case as set out in Part 1 of Keeping Children Safe in Education, school staff should follow the School's Child Protection Policy and speak to the Designated Safeguarding Lead.
+They will consider if pastoral support, an early help intervention or a referral to Children's Social Care is appropriate.

 The Headteacher - Mrs Marsden and the staff have the authority to discipline pupils for their behaviour in school and, in some circumstances, outside of school.
-This includes the authority to impose sanctions appropriate to the age and action of the child, including detaining children beyond the school day and confiscation of property, fuller details of sanctions employed by the school and their application are included in this policy.
+This includes the authority to impose sanctions appropriate to the age and action of the child, including detaining children beyond the school day and confiscation of property, fuller details of sanctions employed by the School and their application are included in this policy.

-Teachers may discipline pupils for non-criminal bad behaviour off-site, under the following circumstances (from DfE guidance, September 2022)
+Teachers may discipline pupils for non-criminal bad behaviour off-site, under the following circumstances (from DfE guidance, February 2024)

-- misbehaviour when the pupil is: - o taking part in any school-organised or school-related activity or - travelling to or from school or - wearing school uniform or - o in some other way identifiable as a pupil at the school. - or misbehaviour at any time, whether or not the conditions above apply, that: - $\circ$ $\,$ could have repercussions for the orderly running of the school or - o poses a threat to another pupil or member of the public or - $\circ~$ could adversely affect the reputation of the school.
+- misbehaviour when the pupil is: - o taking part in any school-organised or school-related activity or - travelling to or from school or - o wearing school uniform or - o in some other way identifiable as a pupil at the School. - or misbehaviour at any time, whether or not the conditions above apply, that: - o could have repercussions for the orderly running of the School or - o poses a threat to another pupil or member of the public or - o could adversely affect the reputation of the School.

-Searching, screening and Confiscation
+Searching, Screening and Confiscation

-Searching can play a critical role in ensuring that schools are safe environments for all pupils and staff.
+Searching can play a critical role in ensuring that School are safe environments for all pupils and staff.
 It is a vital measure to safeguard and promote staff and pupil welfare, and to maintain high standards of behaviour through which pupils can learn and thrive.

-Headteachers and staff they authorise have a statutory power to search a pupil or their possessions where they have reasonable grounds to suspect that the pupil may have a prohibited item listed in below or any other item that the school rules2 identify as an item which may be searched for.
+Headteachers and staff they authorise have a statutory power to search a pupil or their possessions where they have reasonable grounds to suspect that the pupil may have a prohibited item listed in below or any other item that the school rules identify as an item which may be searched for.